-- 59(1) In this section, "applicant" means a person: - (a) who is eligible as a voter, but whose name does not appear on the voters list; - (b) whose name is listed in error on a voters list; - (c) whose designation as a voter of a public school division or separate school division is incorrect; or - (d) whose name is listed on a voters list in the incorrect division, ward or polling area. - (2) At least 15 business days before the day on which a general election is to be held, an applicant may apply to the chief enumerator to correct the error or omission in the voters list by filing with the chief enumerator a voter's registration form setting out the information necessary to correct the error or omission.
+- 59(1) In this section, "applicant" means a person: - (a) who is eligible as a voter, but whose name does not appear on the voters list; - (b) whose name is listed in error on a voters list; - (c) whose designation as a voter of a public school division or separate school division is incorrect; or - (d) whose name is listed on a voters list in the incorrect division, ward or polling area. - (2) At least 21 days before the day on which a general election is to be held, an applicant may apply to the returning officer to correct the error or omission in the voters list by filing with the returning officer in the form and manner required by the returning officer an application to correct the error or omission. - (3) An application made pursuant to subsection (2) may be made: - (a) in writing; or - (b) if the municipality has dealt with methods of application in a general election bylaw adopted pursuant to section 9.1, by email or other electronic means. - (4) An application made by email or other electronic means must include the applicant's name, address and email address or telephone number.